Categories

 scp -r path/to/plugin user@staging-server:/path/to/wp-content/plugins/

-b.
-Post-Release Monitoring
+B. Post-Release Monitoring

 Method: Use Sentry for error monitoring.